 Did you install Tooling (A) and (B) in position on the cylinder head to compress a valve spring for the appropriate piston?

-Fuel Injection Pump Removal
+Fuel Injection Pump Installation

 NOTICE: Keep all parts clean from contaminants.
 Contaminants may cause rapid wear and shortened component life.